 The U.S. Army Corps of Engineers (USACE) is re-evaluating Lake Okeechobee operations to coincide with the completion of Herbert Hoover Dike (HHD) rehabilitation in 2022.
-This study will re-examine the opportunities to balance the project purposes for flood control, water supply, recreation, navigation, environmental effects to fish and wildlife, and cultural and recreational resources.
-The result will be the Lake Okeechobee System Operating Manual (LOSOM).
-The LOSOM study will also consider the future Comprehensive Everglades Restoration Plan (CERP) infrastructure that will provide additional flexibility for lake operation.
+The goal of the Lake Okeechobee System Operating Manual (LOSOM) effort is to incorporate flexibility in Lake Okeechobee operations, while balancing the congressionally authorized project purposes for flood control, water supply, recreation, navigation, environmental effects to fish and wildlife, and cultural and recreational resources.
+The LOSOM effort will also consider the future Comprehensive Everglades Restoration Plan (CERP) infrastructure that will provide additional flexibility for lake operation.

 Section 1106 of the 2018 Water Resources Development Act (WRDA) states, “The Secretary shall expedite completion of the Lake Okeechobee regulation schedule to coincide with completion of the Herbert Hoover Dike project, and may include all relevant aspects of the Comprehensive Everglades Restoration Plan described in section 601 of the Water Resources Development Act of 2000 (114 Stat.
 2680).”

 The result of the LOSOM effort will be a new system operating manual (SOM) for Lake Okeechobee and the accompanying National Environmental Policy Act (NEPA) documentation.
-Incremental regulation schedules will be developed to account for future infrastructure construction.
-Each increment will have NEPA documentation to allow for immediate implementation when the infrastructure is available.
+Regulation schedules will be developed for two future increments, 2022 coinciding with HHD completion and 2025 coinciding with completion of current environmental infrastructure under construction.
+Each increment will have NEPA documentation to allow for immediate implementation as new infrastructure comes online.

 3301 Gun Club Road